Contributions to our Closing Conference

 Notification of acceptance will be made by 31.05.2018.

-Find more information in the official Call for Papers and the facebook event.
+Find more information in the official Call for Papers, the event page and the facebook event.